danabnormal/Painter/README.md

 * Use of Application and User settings
 * Resourcxe files to allow localis[z]ation
 * 10-15 lines per function
+* ALL THE THINGS should only be done once
 * ...

 This means that the code will be constantly evolving, even though the opbject of the app may be achieved.